Chevrolet K5 Blazer: First generation (1969–1972)

-By 1970, the Blazer was already outselling both of its older rivals.
-Ford, Dodge, and even Jeep would counter with similar shortened full-size pickups, including the Dodge Ramcharger and Jeep Cherokee, both introduced in 1974, and the revised Ford Bronco (1978).

 For its first model year (1969), the K5 Blazer was available with part-time four-wheel drive only.
 As an option, a removable hardtop or a soft convertible-top could be specified; passenger seats also were optional on the base model.
 For 1970, a rear-wheel drive model was added, and the truck was also rebadged as the GMC Jimmy.

 Mechanical

 There were four choices for power plants, matching the contemporaneous pickup truck options: the 250 straight-6, the 292 straight-6, the 307 V8, and the 350 V8.

 There was also a choice between a three-speed automatic transmission, the Turbo-Hydramatic TH350, or one of two fully-synchronized manual transmissions: a three-speed, or a four-speed (SM465), which included a "granny gear" low-ratio 6.55:1 first gear.
 The 350 was offered only with the SM465 or TH350; manual locking front hubs were optional.

 The four-wheel drive version had a solid front axle and used leaf springs front and rear.
 The two-wheel drive version came with independent front suspension and rear trailing arms, both with coil springs.
 Both versions used drum brakes on all four wheels until 1971, when the entire GM light truck line was fitted with front discs as standard equipment.
 A tachometer was optional.
 Two transfer cases were offered: the Dana 20, available only with the manual transmissions, or the NP-205, available with both types of transmissions.
 The Blazer had 8 in of ground clearance and an approach angle of 35°.